Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 ### `require(voterInserted[msg.sender] == true);`

 Makes sure that the voter is in `mapping` of `voterInserted`.
-Else, it throws an error with an error message `You are not among the voters`
+Else, it throws an error and reverts with an error message `You are not among the voters`

 ### `Voters storage voter = voters[msg.sender];`